Hand drawn story about perspective

 Ages 4–8 Written & illustrated by a dad Colored by the kids

-What this book is about
+What the book is about

 Why parents like it